vmx17/Kinematics6DoF/README.md

 ## Target robot type

 This code includes a sample robot: a 6DoF manipulator with joints arranged as Round-Turn-Turn-Round-Turn-Round (RTTRTR).
 In its initial posture, all link positions have a Y-coordinate of zero.
 Each joint is rotational, and the joint angle $\theta_i$ serves as the control parameter for the robot's configuration.
 There are no prismatic (linear) joints.
-If you are not accustoms to "RTTRTR" expression, please refer to the following figure.
+If you're not familiar with designations like "RTTRTR", please refer to the following Fig-1.

 <div align="center">
     <img src="./RTTRTR.drawio.svg" alt="Fig-1.
 What is RTTRTR?" width="400">
     <div>Fig-1. definition of RTTRTR manipulator</div>
 </div>
 <br>
+'R' refers to a joint where the central axis of the preceding link and the axis of rotation coincide, while 'T' refers to a joint where the central axis of the preceding link and the axis of rotation are orthogonal.
+From the base to the tip of the robot, these 'R' and 'T' joints are connected in sequence and denoted by combinations such as "RTTRTR".
 Of course, you can define another type in the code.

 ## Coodinate system representation